Locum Tenens Physician Malpractice Coverage & Risk Management

 In the event a patient files a lawsuit, medical malpractice insurance helps reduce the impact by handling the claim.
 It helps pay for the costs of legal defense, and if necessary, the costs of settling the case.

 Some medical malpractice providers offer physicians access to risk management advice that helps physicians prevent harm and navigate unexpected events.
-Some examples of risk management practices that may be recommended to locum tenens physicians include:
+Some examples of risk management practices that may be recommended to doctors working locum tenens jobs include:

 • Requesting an orientation: Locum tenens assignments may involve unfamiliar systems, protocols and supplies.
 An orientation helps physicians adjust to the environment and deliver high-quality care.